hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 * GCP Sydney Full Tunnel
 * GCP DA Canton DevNet

+If you do not have access to one of these supported VPN's, you will need to make a request to Digital Asset through your contact to have this access granted.

 Please activate the VPN now.

 ..
 To run a participant node, please `download and install Canton version 2.3.2 <https://docs.daml.com/canton/usermanual/downloading.html>`_.